Canadian Helicopters

-Canadian Helicopters Limited, formerly a part of the Canadian operations of CHC Helicopter Corporation, operates 112 aircraft from 26 bases across Canada and provides a broad range of helicopter services to support the following activities: emergency medical evacuation; infrastructure maintenance; utilities; oil and gas; forestry; mining; construction; and air transportation.
-Canadian Helicopters Limited also operates an advanced flight school; provides third party repair and maintenance services; and provides helicopter services in the United States in support of specialty operations including forest fire suppression activities and geophysical exploration programs.
+Canadian Helicopters Limited, formerly a part of the Canadian operations of CHC Helicopter Corporation, operates 88 aircraft from 22 bases across Canada and provides a broad range of helicopter services to support the following activities: emergency medical evacuation; infrastructure maintenance; utilities; oil and gas; forestry; mining; construction; and air transportation.
+Canadian Helicopters also operates an advanced flight school; provides third party repair and maintenance services; and provides helicopter services in the United States in support of specialty operations including forest fire suppression activities and geophysical exploration programs.

 History

 Commercial helicopter flying began in British Columbia in the summer of 1947.
-Three former Royal Canadian Air Force officers, pilots Carl Agar and Barney Bent, and engineer Alf Stringer, were operating a fixed-wing charter company, Okanagan Air Services Ltd., out of Penticton.
+Three former Royal Canadian Air Force officers, pilots Carl Agar and Barney Bent, and engineer Alf Stringer, were operating a fixed-wing charter company, Okanagan Air Services, out of Penticton.
 In July 1947 they raised enough money to purchase a Bell 47-B3 and pay for their flying and maintenance training.

-Okanagan Air Services moved to Vancouver in 1949, was renamed Okanagan Helicopters Ltd. and, by 1954, had become the largest commercial helicopter operator in the world.
+Okanagan Air Services moved to Vancouver in 1949, was renamed Okanagan Helicopters and, by 1954, had become the largest commercial helicopter operator in the world.

 Toronto Helicopters was founded by Len Routledge and Douglas Dunlop.
 It was a pioneer in air ambulance services in Ontario and operated helicopters for the Ontario Ministry of Health.

-Sealand Helicopters was founded by Newfoundland businessman Craig Dobbin in February 1977.
+Sealand Helicopters was founded by Newfoundland and Labrador businessman Craig Dobbin in February 1977.

 In 1987, Dobbin headed a group that purchased Okanagan Helicopters and Toronto Helicopters and merged them with his own company, Sealand Helicopters to form Canadian Helicopters.

-Until November 2000, Canadian Helicopters was the domestic operating arm of Canadian Helicopters International, a wholly owned subsidiary of CHC Helicopter Corporation.
+Until November 2000, Canadian Helicopters was the domestic operating arm of Canadian Helicopters International, a wholly owned subsidiary of CHC Helicopter.
 In 2000, Canadian Helicopters was divested by way of a management buy-out.
-The company continued operations as Canadian Helicopters until it was renamed HNZ Group Inc. after acquiring that company.
+The company continued operations as Canadian Helicopters until it was renamed HNZ Group after acquiring that company.
 In December 2017, the company was taken private as Canadian Helicopters Limited.

-As of September 2019, Canadian Helicopters Limited has two air operator's certificates.
-The first, 18373, is Canadian Helicopters Limited - Hélicoptères Canadiens Limitée trading as Canadian Helicopters Offshore in Enfield, Nova Scotia with two helicopters in Goffs (Halifax Stanfield International Airport).
-The second, 11988, is used for the rest of the fleet in Les Cèdres, Quebec.
+As of August 2025, Canadian Helicopters Limited has an air operator's certificate, 11988, in Les Cèdres, Quebec.